-Note: When defensive wrestlers place themselves in precarious situations during attempted escapes or reversals, particularly leg vines and body scissors, a near fall shall not be scored unless the offensive wrestler has control of and definitely has restrained the opponent in a pinning situation for two seconds.
+When defensive wrestlers place themselves in precarious situations during attempted escapes or reversals, particularly leg vines and body scissors, a near fall shall not be scored unless the offensive wrestler has control of and definitely has restrained the opponent in a pinning situation for two seconds.
 (See illustration No. 59.)

 - d.
-When a pinning combination is executed legally and a near fall is imminent, but the contestant is injured, indicates he is injured or has excessive bleeding before a near-fall criterion is met, action will be stopped and a two-point near fall shall be awarded. - e.
-When a criterion for a near-fall is met and the match is stopped for an injury, the contestant indicates he is injured or has excessive bleeding, action will stop and a three-point near fall shall be awarded.
+When a pinning combination is executed legally and a near fall is imminent, but the contestant is injured, indicates an injury or has excessive bleeding before a near-fall criterion is met, action will be stopped and a two-point near fall shall be awarded. - e.
+When a criterion for a near-fall is met and the match is stopped for an injury, the contestant indicates an injury or has excessive bleeding, action will stop and a three-point near fall shall be awarded.

-f.
-When a criterion for a three-point near-fall is met, and a match is stopped for an injury, the contestant indicates he is injured or has excessive bleeding, a fourth point shall be awarded.

-Note: Except for a bleeding injury in (d.), (e.), and (f.) above, an injury timeout must be assessed.
-(See rule 7.1.b.)
+- f.
+When a criterion for a three-point near-fall is met, and a match is stopped for an injury, the contestant indicates an injury or has excessive bleeding, a fourth point shall be awarded. - g.
+Except for a bleeding injury in (d.), (e.), and (f.) above, an injury timeout must be assessed.
+(See 7-1-b.)